Melasma and Skin pigmentation, are skin conditions that some men and more commonly women, experience at some point in their lives.

 How many treatments are required?

-When pigmentation is located within the deeper layers of the skin (in melasma, for example), multiple treatments are required.
-The treatment regime will depend on the rate of reduction, which will be assessed following each treatment.
+Pigmentation that is located within the deeper layers of the skin (in melasma, for example), a rigorous treatment plan is required.
+In part, the treatment regime will depend on the rate of reduction, which will be assessed following each treatment.

 Is the treatment painful?